danlynn/fae2/README.md

 + **Docker Toolbox:**

-	Docker Toolbox is a collection of docker tools that provide a complete environment for working with docker.
+	Docker Toolbox is a collection of docker tools that provide a complete environment for working with docker (including VirtualBox).

 	[https://www.docker.com/docker-toolbox](https://www.docker.com/docker-toolbox)

-+ **VirtualBox**

 	These instructions assume you are using VirtualBox.
 But, you can easily adapt to using an AWS container, or VMware, or whatever.